baishu0105/AscentAcademy_To-Do_ListApp/README.md

 ## How to use
 - Write your task.
 - See the pending tasks.
+- You can edit or delete the task too.
 - Click the box if it is complete.
 - Clear the tasks if you have completed everything.